aibekoo5/tech-store/README.md

 ## Backend API

-The repository includes a FastAPI backend under `backend/` built with an onion architecture (routers, services, repositories, unit of work).
+The repository includes a FastAPI backend under `backend-fastapi-tech/` built with an onion architecture (routers, services, repositories, unit of work).
 PostgreSQL is accessed via async SQLAlchemy.

 Run it locally:

-1. Copy `backend/.env.example` to `backend/.env` and update credentials/secrets.
+1. Copy `backend-fastapi-tech/.env.example` to `backend-fastapi-tech/.env` and update credentials/secrets.
-2. Install Python dependencies: `pip install -r backend/requirements.txt`
+2. Install Python dependencies: `pip install -r backend-fastapi-tech/requirements.txt`
-3. Start the server: `uvicorn backend.main:app --reload --env-file backend/.env --app-dir backend`
+3. Start the server: `uvicorn main:app --reload --env-file backend-fastapi-tech/.env --app-dir backend-fastapi-tech`

 The API is available at `http://localhost:8000` with interactive docs at `/docs`.